UniqueNetwork/unique_docs/docs/tutorials/nfts-how-to-create-and-tune-collection.md

 You can find the list of SDK methods, that you can use to adjust your collection [here](../sdk/methods.md#collection).

-For example, let's update the collection limits using `sdk.collections.setLimits` method.
+For example, let's update the collection limits using `sdk.collection.setLimits` method.
 The method sets some collection limits and starts enforcing them immediately.
 By the way, only the collection owner has the permission to call this method.

 ```typescript:no-line-numbers
 import "@unique-nft/substrate-client/tokens";